Northern Territory

 Feedlot Buffalo - for live export, farm raised, or young free range animals for finishing in feedlots or value adding within Australia

-Plantation Buffalo - for live export young farm raised animals for grass control on plantations, while growing out for breeding, fresh meat or pulling carts.
+Plantation Buffalo - for live export young farm raised animals for grass control on overseas plantations, while growing out for breeding, fresh meat or pulling carts.

 Contract mustering and local and interstate buffalo transport is also available

-SHORT HISTORY OF BUFFALO IN THE NT 1820-2008
+SHORT HISTORY OF BUFFALO IN THE NT 1820-2011

 Origins